naurw/py_packages-/README.md

 >Contributor: Will

 ## 🐍 Contents 🐍
-### `DataLogger.py` ***Current version*** --> v3.1.2
+### `datalogger` ***Current version*** --> v3.1.2
->DataLogger is a universal class object that enables a more convenient way to log data dynamically to an Excel file while optimizing readability and accessibility for the user.
+>datalogger is a universal package that enables a more convenient way to log data dynamically to an Excel file while optimizing readability and accessibility for the user.
 - Default logging script for `SpeedTest.py`
   #### What's new?
   - Integrated user inputs with an input validation to compute ideal columnar sizes